 What I do when I am not tutoring

-I am currently doing a creative writing PhD, with Cardiff Metropolitan University, investigating the effectiveness of Gothic novels as tools for science communication.
+I am currently doing a creative writing PhD, with Cardiff Metropolitan University, analysing the representation of women in eighteenth-century anatomy.

 One of my great ambitions is to write a novel, and I have completed a six-month writing course at the Faber Academy in Bloomsbury.

-I have a blog, dresstoexpress.wordpress.com, where I write about dress-making, which is a favourite hobby of mine.
+I have a blog where I write about dress-making, which is a favourite hobby of mine.